Speech and Language Services Available for Children and Adults

 Communication Evaluations

-Clients participate in an interview and an evaluation of their communication.
-The therapy team provides recommendations and resources at the end of the evaluation.
+The therapy team interviews clients and provides recommendations and resources at the end of the evaluation.

 Individual Therapy Services

-Clients participate in regularly scheduled therapy sessions to work on communication goals in a variety of areas to include voice, fluency, articulation, language, cognition, social communication, and augmentative/alternative communication.
+Sessions focus on communication goals in areas such as voice, fluency, articulation, language, cognition, social communication, and augmentative/alternative communication.

 Group Services